Appearing on Math Hoffa, Wyclef Jean broke down the reason Tupac dissed the Fugees on the song ‘When We Ride On Our Enemies.’

 This is what it sounds like

-After being shot in New York and then arrested for an alleged rape, Tupac blamed many within his circle.
+After being shot in New York and then arrested for an alleged rape charge, Tupac blamed many within his circle.
 Biggie Smalls, Puffy and Haitian Jack to name a few.
 Tupac went as far as calling Jack a government informant on the song ‘Against All Odds.’

 “Listen while I take you back and lace this rap